What you will learn:

 Click on the More Colors... link.
 The Colors dialog opens.

 Click on the

-The first outline level now has a bullet that is square and colored.
-Not too hard to do!
+first outline level now has a bullet that is square and red.
+Not too hard to

 Shape = solid disk